 B-17G Flying Fortress

-Wartime Mission: Heavy Bomber bristling with armament with aerodynamic features.
-The first B-17s went into combat in 1941 by the British Royal Air Force.
-In the Pacific theater, they earned a deadly reputation with the Japanese and were legendary for their ability to return home after taking brutal poundings.
-They served in almost every theater of World War II and dropped over 640,000 tons of bombs.
-The B-17G was produced in greater numbers than any other B-17 model with a total of 12,731 aircraft produced by Boeing, Vega, and Douglas.
-Our Sentimental Journey is one of eight B-17Gs around the world still flying today and was built in November, 1944.
+Wartime Mission: Designed for daylight precision bombing, B-17s flew unescorted bombing missions over Europe for much of the war.
+B-17s were legendary for their ability to return home after taking brutal poundings.
+They dropped over 640,000 tons of bombs over Europe.
+A total of 12,731 B-17s produced by Boeing, Vega, and Douglas.
+Our Sentimental Journey is one of only five B-17s around the world actively flying today and was built in November, 1944.

-After participating in the Pacific theater of World War II, B-17s were used for other military purposes including photo-mapping, atmospheric nuclear weapon testing drone control, fighting forest fires, and other civilian purposes.
+After World War II, B-17s were used for other military purposes including photo-mapping, atmospheric nuclear weapon testing drone control, fighting forest fires, and other civilian purposes.

 Number of Passengers: 8